This is a page for those people, like me, who want to preserve the Spurn Heritage

 A Facebook site was started in December 2014 (‘No to Spurn’s YWT Visitor Centre)

 and a petition was set up.
-It now has over 700 signatures.
-A meeting between the
+It generated over 2000 signatures.
+A meeting between

-YWT and EON and some of those opposed to the Visitor Centre took place.
-E.ON was
+the YWT and EON and some of those opposed to the Visitor Centre took place.
+E.ON

-left in no doubt that this enterprise is unpopular with local people.
-A few weeks
+was left in no doubt that this enterprise is unpopular with local people.
+A few

 of the so-called Community Fund — £100,000 to be divided between 12 villages between